spring-projects/spring-boot/spring-boot-tools/spring-boot-gradle-plugin/README.md

 # Spring Boot - Gradle Plugin
-The Spring Boot Gradle Plugin provides Spring Boot support in Gradle, allowing you to package executable jar or war archives.
+The Spring Boot Gradle Plugin provides Spring Boot support in Gradle, allowing you to package executable jar or war archives, run Spring Boot applications and remove version information from your `build.gradle` file.

 ## Including the plugin
 To use the Spring Boot Gradle Plugin simply include a `buildscript` dependency and apply